 For those who must go through the probate process after the death of a loved one who left a Will, Leonid Mikityanskiy can provide probate and estate administration services and guide you through the probate process.
 The first thing necessary to start the probate process is finding the original Will if it has not already been found and authenticated.

-Having a valid Will, a petition to probate the Will and other documents must be prepared and filed in the Surrogate’s Court to establish the Will’s validity and have it admitted to probate.
-Proper notice must be given to the beneficiaries under the Will.
-After that, the Executor named in the Will must identify, collect and inventory the estate assets, notify known creditors, sell the assets as necessary, pay off the estate debts, pay federal and state taxes, including estate and inheritance taxes and the testator’s last income taxes, and, finally, divide and distribute the remaining assets to the heirs.
+Having a valid Will, a petition to probate the Will and other documents must be prepared and filed with the Register of Wills to establish the Will’s validity and have it admitted to probate.
+Proper notice must be given to the beneficiaries after the issuance of Letters Testamentary and a notice of the estate must be published in a newspaper.
+After that, the Executor named in the Will must identify, collect and inventory the estate assets (an inventory of estate assets must be filed), notify known creditors, sell the assets as necessary, pay off the estate debts, pay federal and state taxes, including estate and inheritance taxes and the testator’s last income taxes, and, finally, divide and distribute the remaining assets to the heirs.

-The probate process is complicated, depending on the value and location of the property in the estate.
+The probate process may be more complicated, depending on the value and location of the property in the estate.
 The probate is also a fairly long process.
-It usually takes at least 7-9 months before the assets can be distributed to heirs, and sometimes it takes 12 months or more.
-Any Estate Litigation, Will contest, or dispute with creditors can considerably increase that time period.
+It usually takes at least 7-9 months before the assets can be distributed to heirs, and sometimes it takes 12 months or more because creditors in Pennsylvania have up to a year to file claims against the estate.
+Any Estate Litigation, Will contest, accounting, or dispute with creditors can considerably increase that time period.

 Administration of an Estate without a Will

 What if a person died intestate or without a Will?
-If your loved one died without a will, New York State law governs who inherits what part of the estate.
+If your loved one died without a will, the Commonwealth of Pennsylvania law governs who inherits what part of the estate.
 Surviving spouses and children usually have property rights under the estate.
-As a relative, you may be appointed the Administrator of the estate by obtaining Letters of Administration, which will give you the authority to administer the assets under the estate.
-Estate administration is a slightly different proceeding than the Probate, but all of the same basic steps must be followed.
+As a relative, you may be appointed the Administrator of the estate by obtaining Letters of Administration from the Register of Wills, which will give you the authority to administer the assets under the estate.
+Estate administration is a slightly different proceeding than the Probate, but all of the same basic steps must be followed, including notice to intestate heirs.
 Unlike in the probate process, in which the requirement for a bond may be dispensed with in the Will, the Administrator may have to post a bond, or insurance for the value of the estate assets, to be appointed.

 Administration of an Estate through a Trust